SakshamDarolia/MAT-to-PASCAL_VOC/README.md

 # MAT-to-PASCAL_VOC
 An easy way to convert images annotated in MATLAB to a Pascal VOC 2007 dataset format.
 This way you can have your own custom dataset containing your own classes and images.
+At the end of this process, 'VOCdevkit2007' directory will be containing the created custom dataset.
+It is basically a format of PascalVOC2007 but containing self specified classes and images.

 ## Ways to convert .mat annotation file to csv:
 - Export the .mat annotation file as .mat labels file from the option provided in MATLAB.